alcinnz/Odysseus-support/README.md

-# Odysseus-support
+# Odysseus Support

-Having trouble using Odysseus Web Browser?
-Get help here!
+Having trouble with the Odysseus Web Browser for elementary OS?
+First check the website, and failing that check this repository's issues or ask you're own.